Covid and opioids make ‘a great storm of the worst possible things’

 “The problem is, which is a loophole we have to work around, is if you are found with one of these test kits, it’s actually a crime of possession of paraphernalia for drug use in New Jersey,” said Loizzi.

 It’s not so much a problem in New York.
-Tammy Rhein, the director of chemical dependency services at the Department of Mental Health in Orange County, said a lot of the work the department does involves handing out fentanyl test kits to those who need them.
+Tammy Rhein, the director of chemical dependency services at the Department of Mental Health in Orange County, said the department hands out fentanyl test kits.

 “We are handing out test kits at our outreach efforts,” Rhein said.
 “And the department and the state are supporting of that.”